AlphaEye420/DayZ-Modwork/Loading_Screen_DayZv1.22/readme.md

 ## CUSTOM LOADING SCREEN for DayZ version 1.22
 #### Features: GAME HINTS + MENU MUSIC + MAIN MENU SCENE + BASIC MENU LAYOUT
 !
-THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.1 / DAYZ 1.22
+THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.1 / DAYZ 1.22 and only supported as such
 ~~~
 To use the example follow all of these steps - match exactly correct or it will not work:
 ~~~